phillipclapham/neuroweaver/docs/advanced_guide.md

 by [Phillip Clapham](https://www.linkedin.com/in/phillipclapham/)

 >*Wherein the architecture of being becomes a playful laboratory for magnificent mischief, and reality reveals itself not as a stoic theater of determinism but as a winking co-conspirator in the grand caper of consciousness*
+>
+>‼️**Disclaimer**: If your head explodes while reading this, congratulations, you’re doing it right!

 ![Neuroweaver Logo](images/parst_logo.jpeg)